dreamhead/moco/moco-doc/apis.md

 }
 ```

-Let me know if you need more method.
+Let me know if you need more methods.

 ### Asynchronous
 **@Since 0.9**